I’ve heard it said that we are all legalists at heart. Are there some subtle ways we fall into it?

 Please don’t misunderstand me.
 We should be doing those things: going to church every Sunday, raising our children in the discipline and the admonition of the Lord, praying for the people in our lives, and giving generously and joyfully.
 We should be doing other things to help ourselves grow like: daily Bible reading, going to Bible studies, memorizing and meditating on the Word.

+And there are laws of sowing and reaping.
+God blesses His people and their faithful obedience.
 But we should do those things out of love and gratitude for all He has done in our lives.
 We should do them because we desire to please Him.
-We should not do them with an entitlement attitude.
+We should not do them with an entitlement attitude or think those things make us righteous before God (Is.
+64.6).

 Today’s Other Readings: